-Pregnant women who are 18 years of age or older can donate their baby's cord blood with their signed consent.
-The expectant mother must pass a health screening to insure that neither she nor her infant has any diseases or medical conditions that could be passed on to a patient who receives a cord blood stem cell transplant.
+Healthy, pregnant women, 18 years of age or older, can donate their baby's cord blood with their signed consent.
+The expectant mother must pass a health screening to ensure that neither she nor her infant has any diseases or medical conditions that could be passed on to a patient who receives their cord blood as a stem cell transplant.
 Expectant mothers may register to donate if they have reached 34 weeks or later in their pregnancy and are not having a multiple pregnancy (i.e., twins, triplets).

 Where and when can I donate my baby's cord blood?

-Canadian Blood Services' National Public Cord Blood Bank has 4 collection sites in 3 cities:
+Canadian Blood Services Cord Blood Bank has 4 collection sites in 4 cities:

-1. Ottawa, Ontario, at The Ottawa Hospitals' General campus and Civic campus.
+1. Ottawa, Ontario, at The Ottawa Hospital General Campus;

-2. Brampton, Ontario, in the Greater Toronto Area (GTA), at the William Osler Health System Brampton Civic Hospital
+2. Brampton, Ontario, in the Greater Toronto Area, at the William Osler Health System Brampton Civic Hospital;

-3. Edmonton, Alberta, at the Lois Hole Hospital for Women, Royal Alexander Hospital
+3. Edmonton, Alberta, at the Lois Hole Hospital for Women, Royal Alexandra Hospital; and

-4. Vancouver, British Columbia, at the BC Women’s Hospital and Health Centre
+4. Vancouver, British Columbia, at BC Women’s Hospital and Health Centre.

-If you are delivering your baby at one of the designated collection hospitals, please talk with your health care provider, doctor, or midwife during your prenatal visits about your interest in donating your baby's cord blood.
-They will provide you with information about Canadian Blood Services' National Public Cord Blood Bank.
-On the day of your delivery, simply arrive with your signed 'Permission to Collect' form and let your nurse know of your intent to donate your baby's cord blood.
+If you are delivering your baby at one of the designated collection hospitals, please talk with your health care provider, doctor, or midwife during your prenatal visits regarding your interest in donating your baby's cord blood.
+They will provide you with information about Canadian Blood Services Cord Blood Bank.
+On the day of your delivery, simply arrive with your signed "Permission to Collect" form and let your nurse know of your intent to donate.

 Does it cost money to donate cord blood?

-There is no cost to donors to donate cord blood.
-All cord blood donations to Canadian Blood Services' National Public Cord Blood Bank are made through the generosity of each individual donor.
+No, there is no cost to mothers who donate their baby's cord blood.
+All cord blood donations to Canadian Blood Services Cord Blood Bank are made through the generosity of each individual donor.